netj/3x/docs/tutorial/README.md

 3x results run/
 ```

-Part of whose output can look like:
+Part of the output will look like:

 ```text
 [...]